Wise Man's Grandchild

 Wise Man's Grandchild (賢者の孫, Kenja no Mago) is a Japanese light novel series written by Tsuyoshi Yoshioka and illustrated by Seiji Kikuchi.
 It began serialization online in January 2015 on the user-generated novel publishing website Shōsetsuka ni Narō.
-At the beginning of edisode 311, in November of 2022, it was announced that episode would be the last posted on Shōsetsuka ni Narō.
-It was acquired by Enterbrain, who have published seventeen volumes since July 2015 under their Famitsu Bunko imprint.
+At the beginning of episode 311, in November 2022, it was announced that episode would be the last posted on Shōsetsuka ni Narō.
+It was acquired by Enterbrain, which has published seventeen volumes since July 2015 under their Famitsu Bunko imprint.

 A manga adaptation with illustration by Shunsuke Ogata began serialization on Kadokawa Shoten's Young Ace Up website from March 2016.
-It has been collected in twenty-one tankōbon volumes.
+It has been collected in twenty-seven tankōbon volumes.

 An anime television series adaptation by Silver Link aired from April to June 2019.